 Wolfgang Amadeus Mozart is a remarkably talented young Viennese composer who unwittingly finds a fierce rival in the disciplined and determined Antonio Salieri.
 Resenting Mozart for both his hedonistic lifestyle and his undeniable talent, the highly religious Salieri is gradually consumed by his jealousy and becomes obsessed with Mozart's downfall, leading to a devious scheme that has dire consequences for both men.

-- The story begins in 1823 as the elderly Salieri attempts suicide by slitting his throat while loudly begging forgiveness for having killed Mozart in 1791.
-Placed in a lunatic asylum for the act, Salieri is visited by a young priest who seeks to take his confession.
+- The story begins in 1823 as the elderly Antonio Salieri attempts suicide by slitting his throat while loudly begging forgiveness for having killed Wolfgang Amadeus Mozart in 1791.
+Placed in a lunatic asylum for the action, Salieri is visited by a young priest who seeks to take his confession.
 Salieri is sullen and uninterested but eventually warms to the priest and launches into a long "confession" about his relationship with Mozart.

 Salieri's story goes on through the night and into the next day.
 He reminisces about his youth, particularly about his devotion to God and his love for music and how he pledges to God to remain celibate as a sacrifice if he can somehow devote his life to music.
 He describes how his father's plans for him were to go into commerce, but suggests that the sudden death of his father, who choked to death during a meal, was "a miracle" that allowed him to pursue a career in music.
 In his narrative, he is suddenly an adult joining the 18th century cultural elite in Vienna, the "city of musicians".
 Salieri begins his career as a devout, God-fearing man who believes his success and talent as a composer are God's rewards for his piety.
 He is content as the court composer for Holy Roman Emperor Joseph II.